docker/docs/content/copilot/index.md

 ### Editor

+To use the extension in your editor or IDE:

 1. Open your project in your editor.
-2. Open the Copilot extension or plugin.
+2. Open the Copilot chat interface.
 3. Interact with the Docker agent using the `/docker` or `@docker`, followed by your question.

 ### GitHub.com

-To use the Docker Extension in the GitHub web interface:
+To use the extension in the GitHub web interface:

 1. Go to [github.com](https://github.com/) and sign in to your account.
 2. Go to any repository.